Honors Program

 The Great Books Courses.
 Any course from the Great Books sequence may count towards the completion of this requirement.

 Honors-Approved Courses.
 Each semester, the Honors Program arranges special courses for Honors Scholars.
 These special courses, capped at 16 students, are taught in a seminar style, are writing intensive, and focus on great works within a given discipline.
 Typically, they fulfill at least one general education requirement and often fulfill requirements for various majors.
-Each semester, the Honors scholars will be asked to suggest topics for these courses.
-Previous Honors-approved courses have included topics as diverse as psychology, the history of science, jazz, and political science.
+Each semester, the Honors Scholars will be asked to suggest topics for these courses.
+Previous Honors-approved courses have included topics as diverse as psychology, the History of Science, History of Jazz, and political science.

 The Final Project